 It can be confusing for business leaders to judge among the many ideas being offered by so many political factions in society.
 This complexity makes it easier to settle for the notion that you should just look out for yourself; even though that is not what the best businesses do.
 The business leaders that persuaded others to support the 45th president are also responsible for the resulting mess.
 Those who refuse to acknowledge how this was a terrible mistake don’t deserve our trust.
 So what is a better way forward?

 The Chamber for Progress is dedicated to helping community and business address national issues by supporting the platform or strategic plan that emerges from the largest non-regressive multi-party voter coalition.
 Our society faces national and global challenges that can only be managed by agreement of the nation to a plan of governance and a majoritarian all-sector push.
 Too often business groups that support community don’t receive the same acknowledgement and support that community groups do.
 Without greater community support, businesses sometimes don’t then have resources or time to spare for greater community investment.
 To ensure sustainability, businesses that support the will of the people expressed via the platform should flourish just as civic groups do when we serve the community.

 The insurrection at our nation’s Capitol in 2021 was in part the fault of businesses that supported and enabled 45th president to organize the rejection of facts, logic, and fairness for political followership.
 This problem highlights the urgent need for business leaders to have a collaborative space that is dedicated to working with faith, media, and non-profit organizing to counter that problem.
-We need business leaders to stand up to those making excuses for the mess made by the 45th president and to replace that politic with somethi Working together in this way, settling of differences through democratic process, we can help our society move beyond this period in history.
+We need business leaders to stand up to those making excuses for the mess made by the 45th president and to replace that politic with the balanced approach FDR pioneered.
+Working together in this way, settling of differences through democratic process, we can help our society move beyond regressive politics.
 The FDR coalition included business leaders and showed us a way to rise together.
 We welcome you to join in.